locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 Plugs and slots
 ~~~~~~~~~~~~~~~

-In order to provide access to these resource types,
+To provide access to these resource types,
-|project_markup| exposes so-called *interface slots*.
+|project_markup| exposes *interface slots*.
-For instance, a :ref:`content interface slot <exp_content_interface>`
+For example, a :ref:`content interface slot <exp_content_interface>`
-creates a designated host directory to be mounted inside the workshop;
+creates an internal host directory to be mounted inside the workshop;
 think of the slot as the provider of the resource.

-On top of that, individual SDKs define *plugs*
+Further, individual SDKs define *plugs*
-to connect to a slot that belongs to a certain interface.
+to connect to a slot of a certain interface type.
 In our :ref:`previous example <exp_sdk_definition>`,
-it's the aforementioned *content interface*.
+it's the *content interface* mentioned above.

 You can think of the plug as the recipient of the resources exposed by the slot;
 note that a slot can handle connections with multiple plugs.

-Eventually, this mechanism starts whirring when the workshop itself is started;
+This mechanism comes into play when you
+:command:`launch` or :command:`start` the workshop;
 the plugs defined by its SDKs are automatically connected to the slots,
-provided the definition has everything |project_markup| needs to make a match.
+provided that the definition has all |project_markup| needs to make a match.

 .. _exp_interfaces_validation: